Young-ja

 Popularity, 1890–2024

 Shape drawn from US Social Security baby-name records.
-Young-ja peaked in the 1970s.
+Young-ja peaked in the 1970s and the 1980s in nearly equal measure.

 Keep exploring